etsangsplk/hashgraph-ledger/README.md

 ## QuantumLedger

+The QuantumLedger is an experimental minimalistic blockchain written completely in javascript.

+It has no enrollment, no member service, no user registrations or "accounts, and no native currency or "fuel".

-The QuantumLedger is an experimental blockchain written completely in javascript.
-Contracts in QuantumLedger are just javascript promises that live inside a virtual machine and may or may not resolve at any time.
-The contracts have access to transaction arguments and the parts of the ledger that are controlled by or have explicitly been granted access to the contract's owner.
-An owner is defined by a public key.
+Contracts are just javascript promises that live inside a virtual machine and may or may not resolve at any time.
+They can modify ledger state and call contracts deployed by other users in the network.
+A contract owner is defined by a public key.

 ### Key Generation